elastic-ipfs/core-lib/README.md

     counter_grouped_count_total{id="123"} 1 now
     counter_grouped_count_total{id="456"} 2 now
     ```
+* resetAll(): Reset all metrics
+* resetCounters(): Reset count and groupedCount metrics
+* async export(): Export file in Prometheus format
 * increaseCount(category, amount = 1): Increase the count for a category
   * category: String - The given name of the category
+* increaseGroupedCount(category, labels: Array, amount = 1): Increase the count for a key in a category
+  * category: String - The given name of the category
+  * labels: Array<String> - The labels of the metric (eg. ['GET', 404])
   * amount: Number (Default 1) - The amount to add to the metric
-* decreaseCount(category, amount = 1): Decrease the count for a category
+* increaseGauge(category, amount = 1): Increase the gauge for a category
   * category: String - The given name of the category
-  * amount: Number (Default 1) - The amount to remove from the metric
+  * amount: Number (Default 1) - The amount to add to the metric
-* increaseCountWithKey(category, key, amount = 1): Increase the count for a key in a category
+* decreaseGauge(category, amount = 1): Increase the gauge for a category
   * category: String - The given name of the category
-  * key: String - The key of the metric
   * amount: Number (Default 1) - The amount to add to the metric
-* decreaseCountWithKey(category, key, amount = 1): Decrease the count for a key in a category
+* setGauge(category, value): Set the gauge for a category
   * category: String - The given name of the category
-  * key: String - The key of the metric
-  * amount: Number (Default 1) - The amount to remove from the metric
+  * value: Number - The value to set the metric
 * trackDuration(category, promise): Track the duration of an async call
   * category: String - The given name of the category
   * promise: Promise - The function to be tracked

-#### Metrics and types constants

-The constants below are exported

-* METRIC_COUNT
-* METRIC_DURATIONS
-* METRIC_GROUPED_COUNT
-* TYPE_COUNTER
-* TYPE_HISTOGRAM
-* TYPE_GAUGE

 ### Utils
 #### dirname